I am the proud owner of a Dachshund and love giving advice to other owners.

-Doxies are Irresistibly Cute
+Doxies Are Irresistibly Cute

 I’m not really sure why I decided to adopt a dachshund.
 I never had one before.
 They are irresistibly cute, right?
 I searched on Pet Finder online.
 I looked at dozens of potential adoptees, reading all of the profile information.
 It sounded like they all have such a wonderful temperament.
 Profile after profile remarked on what cuddle bunnies they all are, and how they just can’t get close enough to you.

 I think all those wonderful things are true, but I should have read that Dachshunds for Dummies book before I got so headstrong about rescuing a dachshund.
 I could have done more research, and maybe I would have known that doxies are in the top five of dog breeds that bite.
-Even better, maybe I would have learned how prevalent back issues are, even if “you do everything right”.
+Even better, maybe I would have learned how prevalent back issues are, even if “you do everything right.”

-Dachshunds are Burrowers and Diggers
+They Are Burrowers and Diggers

 Most dachshund owners will tell you that their doxie likes to burrow under covers.
 Mine likes to burrow under pillows as well.
 He likes a bed with a pillow, then another pillow and blanket on top so he can burrow between the two pillows.
 I bought him a cave bed, and he didn’t touch it for maybe 10 months.
-I was ready to give it away, but put it next to my feet at the couch one day, and he just crawled in.
-Now he loves it, and doesn’t come out for hours.
+I was ready to give it away but put it next to my feet on the couch one day, and he just crawled in.
+Now he loves it and doesn’t come out for hours.
 I would say the burrowing is a pretty endearing trait.

 Dachshunds also have a reputation as diggers, which would not be so endearing.
 Before I brought Sebastian home, I hired a friend to put up chicken wire around my fence so he could not dig under.
-You just dig a six to ten inch trench right next to the fence line.
+You just dig a six to ten-inch trench right next to the fence line.
 Then bury the chicken wire, covering it over as you go, and staple the remaining to the fence.
 I think I got 24” wide chicken wire.

 For Sebastian, it seems the chicken wire was not necessary.
 I’ve seen him scratch in the dirt from time to time, but he’s never done any serious digging.

-Dachshunds are Frequent Biters
+Dachshunds Are Frequent Biters

 Dogs like Rottweilers, Pit Bulls, and Dobermans have a reputation as potentially aggressive breeds, who may attack and cause serious injury or even death.
 In terms of biting, however, the small dogs lead the pack, like dachshunds, Chihuahuas, and Jack Russell terriers.

 My dachshund Sebastian is a biter.
-In the first 18 months or so that we had him, he bit my brother, sister, and me a couple times each.
+In the first 18 months or so that we had him, he bit my brother, sister, and me a couple of times each.
 I was blaming it on his status as a rescue, assuming he had been mistreated.
 My veterinarian however told me about an interesting study on foxes published in National Geographic.
 This study concluded aggressive vs docile traits are likely inherent in many animals, and not learned.
 This is not to say that an animal can’t be trained to be aggressive, but that some may be aggressive vs docile despite their environment or upbringing.

 Sebastian has not bitten anyone in a while, but I am the only one that can pick him up, and he has to be heavily sedated for all veterinary care.
 If you have a biter, get yourself some Queen Helene Mint Julep Masque.
 It will prevent infection and bring redness and swelling down quickly.